moscajs/aedes/README.md

 # Aedes

-Barebone MQTT server that can run on any stream.
+Barebone MQTT server that can run on any stream server.

 ## Example